 When quinoa is not available to me locally, I purchase from truRoots (and you can see their commitment is to farmers here) and have developed this recipe in partnership with them.
 You can find their quinoa in most health food stores as well as in Costco, or find a local store here.

 - Pour the quinoa into a saucepan and cover with water and salt.
 Bring to a boil over high heat, cover, and turn down the heat to medium-low.
-Simmer, covered, until quinoa is is tender, about fifteen minutes.
-Spoon the quinoa into a large mixing bowl, fluff with a fork, and then refrigerate at least an hour until cold.
+Simmer, covered, until quinoa is is tender, about 15 minutes.
+Spoon the quinoa into a large mixing bowl, fluff with a fork, and then refrigerate at least 1 hour until cold.